Volunteer Benefits and Responsibilities

 - Responsible Volunteering

 We recommend that you ensure your sending agency is a signatory to the Comhlámh Code of Good Practice for Sending Organisations.
 The Code sets out standards aimed at ensuring that overseas volunteering has a positive impact for the volunteer, the sending agency and the host project and community.
 The code reflects a number of key values including, partnership, valuing volunteering, sustainability and solidarity.

-Irish Aid wishes to alert those considering any long-term volunteer placements abroad and who may later undertake further third level studies to check the most recent residency criteria for third level fees and grants issued by the Department of Education and Skills (S.U.S.I.).
+Any long-term volunteer placements abroad and who may later undertake further third level studies should check the most recent residency criteria for third level fees and grants issued by the Department of Education and Skills (S.U.S.I.).